Gheorghe Vasilichi: Early life and career

-Vasilichi was born in to a peasant family.
+Vasilichi was born in Cetate, Dolj, in to a peasant family.
 He worked after school as a tinsmith and belonged to the iron and metal workers union (sindicatul fermetal) and from 1926 member of the workers and farmers block.
 In 1926 he became secretary of the city committee of the Union of Communist Youth (UTCdR) in Bucharest and in 1927 a member of the then Communist Party Of Romania (PCdR) and took part in 1929 as a delegate at the International Trade Union Congress in Moscow.
 In 1930 he took over the position of secretary of the city party committee of the PCdR in Bucharest.

-He was secretary of the PCdR regional party committee in Prahova county during the oil workers' strike in 1933 and arrested during the Căile Ferate Române (CFR) railway works strike in Grivița in February 1933, in which Vasile Roaită was killed.
-On June 4, 1934, he was sentenced by the First Corps court-martial under the law to combat crimes against public order to twelve years' imprisonment, which he served in prisons in Jilava, Văcăreşti and Craiova.
+He was secretary of the PCdR regional party committee in Prahova County during the oil workers' strike in 1933 and arrested during the Căile Ferate Române (CFR) railway works strike in Grivița in February 1933, in which Vasile Roaită was killed.
+On June 4, 1934, he was sentenced by the First Corps court-martial under the law to combat crimes against public order to twelve years' imprisonment, which he served in prisons in Jilava, Văcărești, and Craiova.

 After Vasilichi managed to escape in January 1935 alongside a group of fellow communists, he emigrated to the Soviet Union and took part in the Spanish Civil War as a volunteer in the International Brigades.
 He later took part in the French Resistance and was interned in the Dachau concentration camp after being arrested again.